LSBUGPG/movement-tutorial/README.md

 To test this out, save the edits we have made to the `Player` script and switch back to the Unity window.

 If everything is working correctly, you should see the cube shoot off to the right.
 It is going a bit fast, but we'll deal with that in the next step.

+> [!TIP]
+> If you want to change the behaviour to move in a global direction or relative to the camera, use the optional second argument to `Translate`, for example `transform.Translate(Camera.main.transform.right, Space.World);`

 ## Compensating for frame rate